Radio plays

 Content:

 Samuel Pepys (1633 - 1703) is famous for the diaries he wrote as a young man from 1660 to 1669.
-They contain very private, erotic and political information and are the best contemporary testimony about London in the time of political upheaval in the middle of the 17th century, the London of the plague and the great fire.
-But they also provide incomparable insights into the everyday life of a rising citizen.
-The diaries are commented on in a present-day layer by Pepys' biographer Claire Tomalin and the chairman of the Samuel Pepys Club, Nagaire Bushell.
-Frieder Butzmann's music therefore contains both the baroque and the present-day layers.
+They contain very private, erotic and political information and are the best testimony to London during the political upheaval of the mid-17th century, the London of the plague and the Great Fire.
+But they also provide unrivalled insights into the everyday life of a rising citizen.
+The diaries are commented on by Pepys' biographer Claire Tomalin and the chairman of the Samuel Pepys Club, Nagaire Bushell.
+Frieder Butzmann's music therefore contains both the baroque and contemporary layers.